2 THE NATIONAL INSTITUTES OF HEALTH AS A GRANT-MAKING ORGANIZATION

 any change in the application’s SRG or IC assignment, as well as a change in

 Council date.
-Once the assignment process is completed, the SRO is the contact
+Once the assignment process is completed, the SRO is the primary contact

-for all communication with the applicant until the conclusion of the SRG
+for communication with the applicant until the conclusion of the SRG

 meeting.
 An applicant organization may withdraw an application from